 Office of Financial Aid

 A: Muhlenberg uses the Free Application for Federal Student Aid (FAFSA) as the trigger for federal and state entitlement aid.
-The College uses the College Scholarship Service's (CSS) Financial Aid PROFILE as the trigger for Muhlenberg’s institutional need-based grant aid.
-Muhlenberg’s deadline for filing these forms is February 15.
+The College uses the College Scholarship Service’s (CSS) Financial Aid PROFILE as the trigger for Muhlenberg’s institutional need-based grant aid.
+Muhlenberg’s deadline for filing these forms is February 15th.

 A: Muhlenberg College not only looks at who else (siblings only) in the family is enrolled in college, but also at the costs and financial aid involved at the other institution.
 We will divide the expected parent contribution accordingly.
 For example, if a sibling is enrolled at a community college, the parent contribution will not be divided in half as it would have been had that student been attending a school with a similar cost to Muhlenberg.
 Instead, it will be divided proportionally.

-A: The federal government and Muhlenberg College require that the custodial parent (or the parent with whom the student lives with for 50% or more of the year and/or provides 50% of the financial support for the student.
+A: Federal regulations state that a custodial parent is the parent with whom the student lives with for 50% or more of the year and/or provides 50% of the financial support for the student.
 It is the custodial parent that completes the “parent” sections of the PROFILE form (for institutional aid) and FAFSA (for federal and state aid).
 If this parent has remarried, then the step-parent's financial aid information IS REQUIRED.
 The federal government feels that as part of the marriage the step-parent assumes some responsibility for the student.
 In addition, Muhlenberg College requires the non-custodial parent to complete the CSS Noncustodial Parent's Profile Form that is available online in order to be considered for institutional need-based aid.

 If the whereabouts of the non-custodial parent are unknown or if the non-custodial parent refuses to complete the Noncustodial Parent's Profile Form, please contact the Office of Financial Aid in writing.
 These situations are handled on an individual case-by-case basis.